prooph/pdo-event-store/docs/variants.md

 are available in your store.

-Same goes for the projections, all known projections are stored in a single table, so you can see what projections are available, and what their current state / stream positition / status is.
+Same goes for the projections, all known projections are stored in a single table, so you can see what projections are available, and what their current state / stream position / status is.

 ## Load batch size